kfchou/kfchou.github.io/_posts/2024-11-09-pytest-nox-uv.md

 ```

 et voila.

+But notice that installing requirements with Poetry is much slower than uv.

 # Other common Nox uses
 Since Nox is just like Make, you can run the sessions to do much more than testing, [such as](https://nox.thea.codes/en/stable/cookbook.html):